 The debate about daring women performers intensified in 1863 when Selina Powell (The Female Blondin) died after a fall from a high wire in Birmingham and was found to be eight months pregnant.
 The public outcry in Britain eventually resulted in the watered-down Dangerous Performances Act, 1879 which prohibited children under fourteen from performing dangerous acrobatics.

 Artists have long been fascinated by the circus.
 When I was researching 19th-century trapeze artists, I spent many hours online looking at paintings that capture the allure, drama and sometimes the isolation of circus performers.
-Last year, my week in New York coincided with an exhibition at The Met of Seurat’s Circus Sideshow.
+In 2017, my week in New York coincided with an exhibition at The Met of Seurat’s Circus Sideshow.